avcaliani/spring-boot/README.md

 I hope It helps!
 Thanks

 ## Thanks
-Thank You Guilherme Chiavegatto for teach me how to make a Spring Application from scratch.
+Thank You Guilherme Chiavegatto for teach me how to make a Spring Boot Application from scratch.

 ---